Naale program: Statistics

+Ninety five percent of Naale students graduate, compared to 86 percent of American high schoolers and 78 percent of Israeli students for non-Naale Jewish students.

 Naale and Russia-Ukraine war

 Since the 2022 Russian invasion of Ukraine 350 students from Ukraine were brought to Israel and placed in Naale schools by 2023.

 Those Ukrainian refugees who applied for an entry permit to Israel under the Law of Return received it swiftly without further background checks if at least one of their children has taken part in the Naale program.